Top Ten End of the Year Car Buying Tips

 5) Get Quotes From a Few Local Dealerships

 Dealerships love internet sales.
 It makes their life easier.
-Once you’ve figured out what car would suit you best, and you’ve checked dealer inventories, it’s time to request a few online quotes.
-I recommend using a trusted online company such as Ryde Shopper, Motor Trend, or Cars Direct.
+Once you’ve figured out what car would suit you best and checked dealer inventories, it’s time to request a few online quotes.
+I recommend using a trusted online company such as Ryde Shopper, Edmunds, Motor Trend, or Cars Direct.

-6) Check Used Vehicle History
+6) Check a Used Car’s History Report

-7) Use Competition Between Dealership’s Online
+7) Use Competition Between Dealerships to Get the Best Price

 Get quotes from multiple dealerships.
 Some may have access to rebates and incentives that others can’t match.
-Alternatively, some may be willing to trim their commission, especially if it helps them hit those year end targets.
+Alternatively, some may be willing to trim their commission, especially if it helps them hit those year-end targets.

-Suppose you’d like more information on strategies and techniques on how to use the Internet to your advantage.
-Read my article on how to use email to negotiate with dealers online.
-I even provide you with a few sample email templates for you to use.
+Suppose you’d like more information on strategies and techniques to use the Internet to your advantage.
+Please read my article on how to use email to negotiate with dealers online.
+I even provided you with a few sample email templates for you to use.

 8) Test Drive, Test Drive, Test Drive